 The top dial has no such paddle opting instead for a pimpled finish to enhance the grip.
 Personally, I think the grip area could be a little, well, grippier than it is now.
 It still feels a little too smooth for my own personal preferences.

 Both dials are inset into the main SS body for an element of protection but the one concern I have is the degree to which the top button protrudes out of the body.
 Since the power/screen on and off is a pressure-based insertion motion it does seem quite easy to accidentally turn it on or reboot it if you are not careful.
-The flipside is that if you are using it as system component is super easy to operate without having to lift or move the N8 off any shelving.
+The flip side is that if you are using it as a system component is super easy to operate without having to lift or move the N8 off any shelving.

 The N8 supports BT4.2 which means you can connect to more than two wireless sources such as a smartphone and PC and stream directly to the Cayin N8 and control playback and volume via your sources.